blue-moon22/palidis4/README.md

 <a name="introduction"></a>
 ## Introduction

-PaliDIS is a Nextflow pipeline that quickly discovers novel insertion sequences.
+Palidis is a Nextflow pipeline that quickly discovers novel insertion sequences.

-The tool is based upon identifying inverted terminal repeats (ITRs) (figure below) using paired-end, short-read metagenomic data.
+The tool is based upon identifying inverted terminal repeats (ITRs) (figure below) using paired-end, short-read metagenomic data/mixed microbial genomes.

 For each sample, the pipeline produces two output files: **1.
 FASTA file of insertion sequences** and **2.
 Information for each insertions sequence**